 Conversion Rate

-The conversion rate indicates how many users completed a desired action after receiving a message.
+The conversion rate indicates the percentage of users who completed a desired action after receiving a message.
 A low conversion rate means users are not converting, while a high rate means your campaigns are effective enough.

 Opt-Out Rate

 Uptout read shows how many users have unsubscribed from your messages.
-A high opt-out rate means users get easily irritated or annoyed with your messaging, while a low rate indicates a well-managed messaging strategy.
+A high opt-out rate suggests users are easily irritated or annoyed by your messaging, while a low rate indicates a well-managed messaging strategy.

 Response Rate